lufinkey/react-native-spotify/README.md

 If you would like to make a pull request, fork from and merge into the *dev* branch only.

 Please do not open issues about getting the module to work unless you have tried using both the example app and the example token swap server.
+Please make sure you have tried running on the latest react-native version before submitting a bug.